MicrosoftDocs/customer-insights-pr.sk-sk/ci-docs/audience-insights/export-snapchat.md

 ## <a name="known-limitations"></a>Známe obmedzenia

 - Exportovanie do Snapchat je obmedzené na segmenty.
-- Export až 1 milióna profilov zákazníkov do služby Snapchat môže trvať až 15 minút.
+- Exportovanie až 1 milión profilov do aplikácie Snapchat môže trvať až 15 minút.

 ## <a name="set-up-connection-to-snapchat"></a>Nastavenie pripojenia k Snapchat